Growth of Population

 As the 21st century progresses, we may in fact see a demographic transition from high birth rates and lower mortality rates to a more stabilized continuum of birth and death rates in developing countries.
 This means, coupled with the majority of developed countries’s low birth and mortality rates, the population would become more stable or fixed instead of growing at an exponential rate.
 In a sense, this is “good news” as it seems the human population will reach a carrying capacity and stabilize as more countries become developed or continue to develop, in their own sense.

 This is evident in the governmental policies which try to limit population growth and the growing number of resources available to women around the world in developed and developing countries.
 Resources like family planning, education, and job or career opportunities.
-Then we have the phenomenon, when individuals have the resources, income, and suitability to have an increase number of children, they do not.
+Then we have the phenomenon that when individuals have the resources, income, and suitability to have an increasing number of children, they do not.
 Data shows us, as a nation’s individual wealth-gross domestic product-increases, it’s fertility rates decrease.

-However, as this trend becomes reality, governments may face economic slow downs as the work force dwindles and the number of people who need aid and supportive services increases.
+However, as this trend becomes reality, governments may face economic slowdowns as the workforce dwindles and the number of people who need aid and supportive services increases.
 Governments, many of the developed countries, faced with such a situation, will implement fertility policies.
-However, these polices are unlike polices which seek to reduce or stabilize population growth.
-Instead these polices, such as tax credits, hope to encourage an increase in fertility rates.
+However, these policies are unlike policies which seek to reduce or stabilize population growth.
+Instead, these policies, such as tax credits, hope to encourage an increase in fertility rates.

-This raises the question, should governments have active policy on population?
-In some cases, policy which seeks to reduce population growth may serve as an effective means of reducing poverty, increasing education opportunities, and career opportunities.
-Such policy is usually “soft.”
-For example, more and improved family planning.
+This raises the question, should governments have an active policy on population?
+In some cases, a policy which seeks to reduce population growth may serve as an effective means of reducing poverty, increasing education opportunities, and career opportunities.
+Such a policy is usually soft, for example, more and improved family planning.
 Policy to increase population growth may also be beneficial to a nation’s economy.
-This policy may increase the workforce at a later time which would allow the economy to have a potential to stabilize.
+This policy may increase the workforce at a later time which would allow the economy to have the potential to stabilize.